MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/import-custom-controls.md

 ## Authenticating to your organization

-You can deploy the code components directly from the PowerApps CLI by authenticating to Common Data Service org and then pushing the updated components.
+You can deploy the code components directly from the PowerApps CLI by authenticating to Common Data Service organization and then pushing the updated components.
 Follow the steps below to create the authentication profile, connect to Common Data Service, and push the updated components.

 1. Create your authentication profile using the command: